adrianbaertschi/git-history-visualizer/README.md

 to "flash" the nodes quickly.
 Learned about special characters in CSS selectors and `CSS.escape()`.

 ##### 26.06.2021

 Added eslint config and started fixing issues.
 Will have to look into organizing jest test to make it more readable.

 ##### 26.06.2021

-Replace enum with union type, refactor graph test and reuse setup code
+Replace enum with union type, refactor graph test and reuse setup code, refactor git client to class

 ### Links